Fabrimat/ArcheLog/README.md

 # ArcheLog
 ArcheLog is a new data logging and anti-grief software.

-ArcheLog is still in development, it'll ready when it'll ready.
+ArcheLog is still in development, it'll ready when it is ready.

 Roadmap:
 - [ ] This README